 For three years, thousands of people came to garden, work, and play at the place we called Hayes Valley Farm.
-Within six months we had grown a field of fava beans, built a greenhouse, and harvested honey from bees raised on a freeway on-ramp, before it was structurally damaged in the Loma Prieta Earthquake.
+Within six months we had grown our own soil, planted a field of fava beans, built a greenhouse, and raised bees.
+This empty lot used to be the highway 101 freeway on-ramp, before it was structurally damaged in the Loma Prieta Earthquake.

 Hayes Valley Farm changed us and taught us about the nature of change.
 We continue to explore what’s possible today.
 From creating community gardens to building partnerships and practicing shared governance models, we hope to inspire new collaborations.

 Photos: Zoey Kroll, Hayes Valley Farm, Chris Martin, and participants in the Photo Adventure Club